-Simon Holdaway, a professor in Anthropology and Head of the School of Social Sciences at the University of Auckland, talks to Maria Armoudian about how we’ve changed, and how our ancestors have dealt with past disasters and changes in the climate.
+Simon Holdaway talks to Maria Armoudian about how we’ve changed, and how our ancestors have dealt with past disasters and changes in the climate.

 Maria Armoudian: You’ve been digging primarily in Egypt, Australia, New Zealand.
 They seem disparate but is there a common theme among these particular digs?

 Simon Holdaway: That’s a really interesting question, because if you look at archeologists worldwide, they often specialise in one area – certainly a temporal area, but often a geographic one too.
 So people will look at, for instance, the Yucatan area, the Mayan people and complex civilisations in recent times.
 Other people are really interested in hominid ancestors, so the paleontology thing.
 So I guess I’m a little bit unusual because I’ve moved around the world and looked at people from different geographic areas, as you say Australia, New Zealand, and Egypt.
 I guess the reason is that I’m really interested in, certainly the history of the people that I study, but also in a comparative perspective to try and understand human cultural evolution on the bigger world stage – to do a lot of comparative work, to realise there’s a lot of variation in the histories of different peoples around the world.

 MA: What are the comparisons, the contrasts that you can draw from these three peoples?